Industrial Machinery Manufacturing | Autodesk

 Use 2D and 3D side-by-side.
 Convert 2D drawings into associative 3D models.
 Make associative 2D drawings from 3D models and share as industry standard DWGs

-Predict, validate and optimise your designs with accurate, trusted analysis — including mechanical (FEA), computational fluid dynamics (CFD), plastic injection moulding, composite materials and manufacturing simulations.
+Predict, validate, and optimize your designs with accurate, trusted analysis - including mechanical FEA (*), computational fluid dynamics (CFD), plastic injection molding (*), composite materials, and manufacturing simulations.

 Automate repetitive tasks.
 Capture and reuse engineering knowledge with a custom product configurator.
 Work more efficiently and create time to focus on imagination and innovation.

-Minimise risk and maximise efficiency for production system and work cell design, from point cloud scanning and clash detection to production line simulation and installation sequencing.
+Minimize risk and maximize efficiency for production system and work cell design, from point cloud scanning and clash detection to production line simulation and installation sequencing.

 – Carlos Torregrosa, Senior Vice President, Frumecar